randomsilo/kivy-gamepad/README.md

-Other Implementation | CamelCaseNameImplOther | Extends stock or ABC, implements or overrides methods Class Name           | CamelCaseNameCls | A stand alone class has Cls on the end of it Independant Behavior | CamelCaseNameMixIn | A mix in is encapsulated behavior added by inheritance with no intent to modify Function Name        | lowercase_with_unscores | The word function is used for functions outside of a class Method Name          | lowercase_with_unscores | The word method is used for functions inside of a class Private Variables    | _name_typehint | Private class variables with a type hint for clarity: _count_int, _money_float, _name_str, _name_inst (class instance)
+Other Implementation | CamelCaseNameImplOther | Extends stock or ABC, implements or overrides methods Class Name           | CamelCaseNameCls | A stand alone class has Cls on the end of it Independant Behavior | CamelCaseNameMixIn | A mix in is encapsulated behavior added by inheritance with no intent to modify Function Name        | lowercase_with_underscores | The word function is used for functions outside of a class Method Name          | lowercase_with_underscores | The word method is used for functions inside of a class Private Variables    | _name_typehint | Private class variables with a type hint for clarity: _count_int, _money_float, _name_str, _name_inst (class instance)